-You are able to contact the main office anytime between 8 a.m. -4:30 p.m.
-If you need to contact your child's teacher, we ask that a voicemail be left during instructional time and our staff will return your call.
+You are able to contact the main office anytime between 8:00 a.m. and 4:30 p.m.
+If you need to contact your child's teacher we ask that a voicemail be left during instructional time and our staff will return your calls.